Tag: snowbird winter

 [Flying Snowbirds]

 Traveling to your snowbird community is a major factor, but the cost of living and weather are also significant.
 More than one conversation with future snowbirds has taken place about "Which is better?" types of scenarios.
-This post is the first of several that will discuss "Which is better?" of two states.
+This post is the second of several that will discuss "Which is better?" of two states.
 Florida is the long recognized gold standard of snowbird destinations.
 It is the king of the country for popularity attracting seasonal residents such as snowbirds.
 However, it is not the only option and for many, it's not the best option for their own personal circumstances and needs.

 Which is Hotter?
-Florida or Arizona?
+Florida or Texas?

 Florida!

 Florida is the number one hottest state in the US with an average temperature of 73 degrees Fahrenheit in 2024.
-Arizona is ranked number eleven at 62.5 degrees Fahrenheit in 2024.
-In-between are Louisiana, Texas, Hawaii, Mississippi, Georgia, Alabama, South Carolina, Arkansas and Oklahoma.
+Texas is ranked number three at 68.6 degrees Fahrenheit in 2024.
+In-between is Louisiana followed by Hawaii at number four, then Mississippi, Georgia, Alabama, South Carolina, Arkansas and Oklahoma rounding out the top ten.
 Alaska is the least hot with an average temperature of 27.8.
-Winters in Florida are mild and summers are hot and humid.
-July is the hottest month of the year in Florida.
-Temperatures in Arizona in June, July and August average 100 degrees Fahrenheit in Phoenix, but are more mild in other parts of the state.
-Some parts of Arizona have snow in the winter.

-Sources: Climate at a Glance, StateWide Mapping - National Centers for Environmental Information
+Source: Climate at a Glance, StateWide Mapping - National Centers for Environmental Information

 Humid heat always makes temperatures feel hotter and more stifling because the high moisture in the air makes it difficult for sweat to evaporate from human skin.
 However, humid temperatures are generally better for sinuses and can decrease symptoms of asthma and allergies.
 In a dry climate, you may sweat more than in humid heat, but may not notice because the moisture evaporates from skin more quickly.
 It is easier to become dehydrated in dry climates.

 Which is Sunnier?
-Florida or Arizona?
+Florida or Texas?

-Although Florida is known as the "Sunshine State," Arizona is by far the top state in the US for sun exposure and has the highest percentage of sunny days at 85% and an average of 193 clear days per year.
+For comparison, Arizona is by far the top state in the US for sun exposure and has the highest percentage of sunny days at 85% and an average of 193 clear days per year.
 Arizona's average number of 3,806 sunny hours per year is followed by Nevada and New Mexico respectively with 79% and 76% to round out the top three.
 Data was measured in Tucson, Arizona located on the southern border.

 • “Sunlight Percentage” indicates the average annual percentage of time between sunrise and sunset that sunshine reaches the ground, based upon the past several decades of weather data.